ehadziabdic/NetflixRecommendation/README.md

 # 🎬 Netflix Movie Recommender

-A graph-based movie recommendation system using bipartite graphs and collaborative filtering algorithms.
+A graph-based movie recommendation system only for movies available on Netflix.
+System uses bipartite graph of users and movies for recommendations.

 **Academic Project** • Algorithms and Data Structures 2 • Data Science and AI • ETF Sarajevo